On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 Traditionally, marketing involves paying advertisers with the expectation that customers will see the ads and use the information to reach out to the advertiser.
 This model has been in use for over two hundred years to boost business and connect with potential customers.
 However, it carries risks, as its success hinges on the visibility of the ads produced by advertising agencies and online platforms, rather than the actual effectiveness of the content.

-Historically, companies have wasted their advertising budgets on various gimmicks with no assurance of results and minimal consideration of effectiveness.
+Historically, companies often wasted their advertising budgets on various gimmicks with no assurance of results and minimal consideration of effectiveness.
 Advertising was traditionally seen as a speculative endeavor rooted in custom rather than financial prudence.
 Business schools and universities have since revolutionized this outdated approach, introducing a more accountable and beneficial model that reduces risk and enhances outcomes.

 The advancement of technology and the expertise of online companies have ushered in pay-for-performance marketing, a strategy that benefits both clients and advertisers.
 This incentive-based approach ensures that clients receive significant value for their investment.
 By incorporating performance metrics into the contract, clients can be assured that the agency is confident in its ability to deliver results.